UniversalDependencies/docs/_fi-overview/extra.md

-The same rule is applied to certain special constructions that are normally considered passive structures but can also appear in conjunction with participal modifiers.
-Here the application of the rule results in two chained participal modifiers.
+The same rule is applied to certain special constructions that are normally considered passive structures but can also appear in conjunction with participial modifiers.
+Here the application of the rule results in two chained participial modifiers.

 <!-- fname:pcp+pass1.pdf -->
 ~~~ sdparse